 Choose whichever 4 you think are most important for people searching.
 For reviews always include the venue and city.
 Please don’t duplicate a tag that repeats a catagory eg tagging something with ‘Review’ when you’ve already given it the category ‘Review’ – the point of the tags are to add additional information to the categories.

-- Pick a word that is in the show title – for example if you were reviewing School of Rock, the word may be ‘Rock’.
-If you’re reviewing Tosca, then ‘Tosca’ is a safe bet.
+- Pick the show title and venue – for example if you were reviewing Tosca at the ENO, then ‘Tosca at the ENO’ is a safe bet.

-- If your word gives you an ‘orange’ response from Yoast (which operates under a traffic light system) then please edit your post to repeat that word more in your text so you receive a green score – it is especially important to include this key phrase in the title and your opening paragraph.
+- If your word or phrase gives you an ‘orange’ or ‘red’ response from Yoast (which operates under a traffic light system) then please edit your post to repeat that word more in your text so you receive a green score – it is especially important to include this key phrase in the title and your opening paragraph.

-Once you have your word, you will have to specify a Snippet (also referred to as a Meta Description) which is around 150 characters long.
+Once you have your key phrase, you will have to specify a Snippet (also referred to as a Meta Description) which is around 150 characters long.
 Yoast will tell you if your Snippet is either too short (orange) or too long (red).
-Whatever you write here, please do make sure the Snippet contains the keyword.
+Whatever you write here, please do make sure the Snippet contains the key phrase.

 Review House Style